 This post may contain affiliate links.
 Please read our disclosure policy.

 Light, moist & airy Lemon Cupcakes with Lemon Buttercream.
-These scrumptious cupcakes are perfect for Spring and Summer.
+These scrumptious cupcakes are perfect for Spring, Summer, an Afternoon Tea Party, or a baby shower.

 Lemon Cupcakes with Lemon Buttercream

-I love baking, but the frosting is not my cup of tea.
+For my friend’s recent Gender Reveal, I wanted to bake and figured I’d challenge myself to frost these Lemon Cupcakes using an icing tip.
+I love baking, but frosting is not my cup of tea.
 I tend to frost cupcakes the old-fashioned way – using a spatula.

 Lemon Cupcakes with Lemon Buttercream